 On very rare occasions, I write posts covering biological or medical subjects and breakthroughs that are either:

-a) Entirely unrelated to a hair loss cure, or
+a) Groundbreaking, but entirely unrelated to a hair loss cure, or:

-b) Potentially related to a hair loss cure in the long run, but this is just happenstance and not the original intention behind my covering the said subject.
+b) Potentially related to a hair loss cure (and grey hair reversal) in the long run.

 Dr. George Church

 It is quite revealing that the above video only had a little under 500 views when I embedded it in this post, despite being online for two days.
-In sharp contrast, the one week old gorilla video now has close to 11 million views.
-Dr. Church could bring back that now dead gorilla back to life just like he will the extinct woolly mammoth.
+In sharp contrast, the one week old gorilla enclosure video now has close to 11 million views.
+Dr. George Church could bring back that now dead gorilla back to life, just like he will the extinct woolly mammoth.

-Dr. Church is currently 61 years old, but from the looks of it, I doubt that he will retire any time soon despite his health problems.
-He is a workaholic.
+Dr. Church is currently 61 years old, but from the looks of it, I doubt that he will retire anytime soon despite his health problems.
+He is a vegan dyslexic narcoleptic workaholic.

 During the past few months Dr. Church has been all over the news almost every single day.
 Some highlights: